couplebits/veeam-aws-lab/README.md

 ## MASS DEPLOYMENT
 If you are deploying this lab for a large group of users, I have written scripts to accomplish the deployment and teardown processes quickly and simply.
 They are found in the scripts directory in this repo.

-### REQUIREMENTS - MASS DEPLOYMENT
+## REQUIREMENTS
 - An IAM user with programmatic access enabled.
   - You will need an access and secret key to configure the AWS CLI to access the AWS account that will serve as your backup account.
-- Access to a bash shell on Linux (can be a VM or WSL distro - scripts were tested on Ubuntu 20.04)
+- Bash - scripts were tested on Ubuntu 20.04
 - Install the AWS CLI v2 - https://github.com/aws/aws-cli/tree/v2
 - A text file named _attendees.txt_ with a list of all lab attendee names formatted in 5 characters or less.
   - Only lowercase letters and the numbers 0-9 are allowed.
   - **If you create the file in Windows:** The deploy script expects standard UNIX line breaks (LF).
 Ensure that your text editor of choice saves the text file with LF line breaks.
-VS Code can do this easily.

-### MASS DEPLOYMENT - HOW TO DEPLOY
+## HOW TO DEPLOY
 1) In the scripts directory, open the _deploy.sh_ script in your text editor.
-2) Enter the values for the following deployment parameters next to the = sign:
+2) Enter the values for the following deployment parameters:
    - ProductionAccountId
    - PrimaryRegionId - **the primary region ID must match the region ID where you are deploying the master template**
    - SecondaryRegionId
    - CmkPolicyRole
-3) Place the _attendees.txt_ file and the _deploy.sh_ script in the same directory in the Linux box.
+3) Place the _attendees.txt_ file and the _deploy.sh_ script in the same directory.
-4) Use the _cd_ command to go to the directory where you placed these files.
-5) At the command line, enter:
+4) At the command line, enter:
 ```
 bash ./deploy.sh
 ```
 The script will iterate through the list of attendees and deploy their resources into the accounts and regions specified, 8 users at a time.
 This limit has been implemented to avoid exceeding AWS rate limits and causing errors.

-## MASS TEARDOWN - HOW TO DELETE
+## HOW TO DELETE
 1) In the scripts directory, find the _teardown.sh_ script.
 2) Place the _teardown.sh_ script in the same directory as the _attendees.txt_ file.
-3) Use the _cd_ command to go to the directory where you placed the script.
 3) At the command line, enter:
 ```
 bash ./teardown.sh